 More informationabout policies can be found here: Policy

 Neighborhood and society

-Our own units, such as Volkswagen Sustainability, or the Social Business Team are working towards social projects and partnerships which can make a positive contribution to supporting human rights.
+In-house departments such as Volkswagen Sustainability, and the “Social Business Team” deal with specific social projects and partnerships that can make a positive contribution to the promotion of human rights.

 ** Cf. UN guideline 18, which necessitates a comprehensive business analysis regarding affected groups of persons in the context of due diligence to human rights, independent from one’s own workforce.

-*** Additional information on ecological sustainability at Volkswagen can be found at Environment.
+*** Further information on ecological sustainability at Volkswagen can be found at Environment.